doudoudedi/hackEmbedded/README.md

  2022.12.26 0.2.9 Added the program function of generating specified commands, and added executable permissions after generating files

- 2023.1.6 0.3.0 repaired cmd_ The file generates the function bug of executing the specified command program, and adds the model ->arch list, Android bind_ Shell file

-## Problems to be solved

-0.3.1 version add

--l args List all data related to model and arch (Completed to be released)

-powerpc_reverse_shell stdeer bug (Completed to be released)

-Under various architectures  interactive reverse_shell linking bash and sh add bash-reverse_shell (Completed to be released)

-powerfull-reverse_shell， Realize the non-stop creation of reverse-shells on the premise of minimizing CPU consumption （To be completed）

 ## vul fix